PopulateTools/afct-microsite/_posts/2021-06-11-smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.md

 <h1 id="interview">Interview with Spanish SME A&B Innovative Solutions</h1>

+**“The key factor to achieve our sustainability goals is to integrate them in the highest policies and strategies of the organization”**

-**Interview with Isabel Acevedo, Production Manager at Spanish SME [A&B Innovative Solutions](https://ab-innovativesolutions.com/en/) with a focus on Biotechnology and Green Chemistry.**
+Interview with Isabel Acevedo, Production Manager at Spanish SME [A&B Innovative Solutions](https://ab-innovativesolutions.com/en/) with a focus on Biotechnology and Green Chemistry.

 **Is sustainability an important issue for you personally and your company - and in which ways?**